 A lot of ink is spent taking time to understand how to bend to the interests, ways of communications and, yes, whims of the bright shiny new generation.
 We all do it because it’s an essential part of business.
 Millennials, increasingly, represent a large piece of the market share of customers for companies just because of their sheer size.
 They already outnumber the Boomers.
 And Generation Z, the next shiny group, is all the rage as business leaders try to understand how to connect with the first truly digital group from birth.

 But, while we’re all paying attention to those under the age of 40, there’s another group that is making a big dent in business, particularly as entrepreneurs.
-They are the encore entrepreneurs.
+They are the encore entrepreneurs starting their own businesses.

 Encore entrepreneurs are men and women in their 50’s and 60’s who may have taken a financial hit in the aftermath of the 2008 Recession.
 They may have also lost their jobs in an economy that has wholly changed since they started their careers.
 Medicine and technology have also changed what it means to be professionally middle-aged.
 People in their 50’s and 60’s today are in better health, live active lifestyles and want to continue to contribute meaningfully to society.